 There are probably four different built-in C++ character array types:

-String literals themselves are treated by the compiler as either constant character pointers or fixed length arrays, dependent on the context.
-The advantage of the latter, is that their length is available at compile-time.
+The compiler treats string literals as either constant character pointers or fixed length arrays, dependent on the context.
+The advantage of the latter is that their length is available at compile-time.
 As they are not distinguishable from the other types, the number of built-in types is reduced to three.

 The following table lists the access and construction traits for the three types: